liguowang/cpgtools/docs/source/demo/CpG_to_gene.rst

 Description
 ------------
 This program annotates CpGs by assigning them to their putative target genes.
-Follows the "Basal plus extension rules" used by `GREAT <http://great.stanford.edu/public/html/>`_.
+It follows the "Basal plus extension rules" used by `GREAT <http://great.stanford.edu/public/html/>`_.

 Basal regulatory domain is a user-defined genomic region around the TSS (transcription